 KAWAMATA SUKEZAEMON (川又助左衛門): one of the fighters in Asano's contest.
 He fights Obata Tsukinoshin (Azumi in disguise).

 KAZŌ (火蔵): one of the two elite assassins who Mōzō sends after Azumi by Munenori's order.

-KAZUNOGAHARA (鹿角ヶ原): a (fictional) place where Shizune or Tadane wants the castle samurais' and Gensai's parties to clash, so it is going to be easier for them to take a peek of all the killing.
+KAZUNOGAHARA (鹿角ヶ原): a (fictional) place where Shizune and Tadane want the castle samurais' and Gensai's parties to clash, so it is going to be easier for them to take a peek of all the killing.

 KEICHŌ ERA (慶長): 1596.10.27 – 1615.7.13.

-KENNOSUKE (研ノ助): a young samurai who wants to rescue Shino-dono's father, the military commander of the operation against the rounin, from his imprisonement at the Anpukuji.
+KENNOSUKE (研ノ助): a young samurai who wants to rescue Shino-dono's father, the military commander of the operation against the rōnin, from his imprisonement at the Anpukuji.

 KI (気 jp, 氣 cn): in traditional Chinese culture, qì (also chi or ch'i) is an active principle forming part of any living thing.
 Qi is frequently translated as "life energy", "life force", or "energy flow".
 Qi is the central underlying principle in traditional Chinese medicine and martial arts.
 The literal translation of "qi" is "breath", "air", or "gas".
 See wikipedia for much more information.